massi-ang/aws-iot-custom-authorizer-sample/README.md

 **NOTE**: if this is the first time you use CDK on this AWS account and region the deploy will fail.
 Read the instructions printed on screen on how to bootstrap the account to be able to use the CDK tool.

-The above commands will print out few output lines, with the 2 custom authorizer lamnda arn. one called `lambdaArn` and the other `lambdaArnMqtt`.
+The above commands will print out few output lines, with the 2 custom authorizer lambda arn. one called `lambdaArn` and the other `lambdaArnMqtt`.
 Please note these down as they will be needed later.

 You can change the default values for the username, password and token for the Mqtt authorizer by invoking the `cdk deploy` with the parameters: